Abhirami Suresh

-Abhirami Suresh (born 9 October 1995) is an Indian actress, singer, musician, composer, and video jockey.
-She began her acting career as a child (at age 12) with the television serial Hello Kuttichathan on Asianet, and her first composition was released at age 14.
-Meera in Beware of Dogs (2014) was her first character in a female lead role in a film.
-She is also known for anchoring the musical show Dear Kappa on Kappa TV.
+Abhirami Suresh is an Indian actress, singer, musician, composer, and video jockey.
 Abhirami and her sister Amritha Suresh are the lead vocalists of their music band Amrutam Gamaya.
-They are also known for vlogging, with the series AG Vlogs on their YouTube channel Amrutam Gamay – AG.
+They are also known for vlogging.

 Early and personal life

-She was born on 9 October 1995 to P. R. Suresh and Laila.
+She was born to P. R. Suresh and Laila.
 She has an elder sister, singer-composer Amrutha Suresh.
 She used to perform mimicry and monoact in her schools and "never missed out on a chance to be on the stage".
-In an interview, Abhirami said she always wanted to be an actress and although she hails from a family of musicians she never saw herself as a singer or thought of pursuing music until Amrutam Gamay was formed.
+In an interview, Abhirami said she always wanted to be an actress and although she is from a family of musicians she never saw herself as a singer or thought of pursuing music until Amrutam Gamay was formed.
 After completing class eleven, she did a diploma in acting.
 She has directed a short film as part of her undergraduate course.
 She runs a jewelry brand, Aamindo.
 Abhirami is also into modelling.
 She has walked the ramp in Kerala Fashion Runway 2018.
-She was also featured on the cover page of Vanitha Magazine along with her sister.She has featured in popular magazines like Kanyaka, Manorama Arogyam etc.
+She was also featured on the cover page of Vanitha Magazine along with her sister.She has featured in magazines including Kanyaka and Manorama Arogyam.